 So, how can a borrower refinance if they have negative equity?
-Well, the U.S. government saw what was happening and decided to step in and lend a hand.
+Well, the U.S. government saw what was happening and decided to step in and lend a big hand.

 HARP Allows Borrowers to Refinance with Negative Equity

-Earlier this year, the Obama Administration created the so-called Home Affordable Refinance Program (HARP), which allows “underwater borrowers” (those with negative equity) to refinance in order to take advantage of the record low mortgage rates, thereby improving affordability and reducing foreclosures.
+Earlier this year, the Obama Administration created the so-called Home Affordable Refinance Program (HARP), which allows underwater borrowers (those with negative equity) to refinance in order to take advantage of the record low mortgage rates, thereby improving affordability and reducing foreclosures.

 Additionally, your existing home loan must be owned by Fannie Mae or Freddie Mac.

 If your loan isn’t owned by Fannie and Freddie, speak with your loan servicer and/or mortgage lender about special refinance programs for those in negative equity positions.
-Many individual lenders have programs designed for underwater borrowers, so be sure you don’t miss out.
+Many individual lenders have proprietary programs designed for underwater borrowers, so be sure you don’t miss out.

-You may be able to qualify for a loan modification even if you owe more than your home is currently worth.
+You may also be able to qualify for a loan modification even if you owe more than your home is currently worth.

 Negative Equity FHA Borrowers Are Also in Luck